Mindi wood is known by various names and is an expensive wood that is commonly used in projects that need solid wood to ensure durability.

 Because of how easy it is to work with and its sustainability, it is beloved by woodworkers and is used to ensure the projects go more quickly and smoothly.

-This is due to their stability that is not unlike that of cedar, which prevents twisting and warping.
+This is due to their stability which is not unlike that of cedar, which prevents twisting and warping.

 The wood is strong enough to be used with woodworking equipment without the wood getting damaged, and it can be milled and cut with most modern types of equipment.